syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 ---
 layout: post
-title: Date navigations and restriction in .NET MAUI Scheduler control | Syncfusion
+title: Date navigations in .NET MAUI Scheduler control | Syncfusion
 description: Learn here all about Date navigations and restriction feature of Syncfusion .NET MAUI Scheduler (SfScheduler) control and more.
 platform: maui
 control: SfScheduler